joker-b/botzo/_posts/2021-06-13-Imprecise.md

 For the previous post, I had to dig out some of my old files from a brief 2014 affair with the original Leica Monochrom.

-Here's one of the shots I liked that were made with it, in this case on the streets of Miami during Art Week.
+Here's one of the shots I liked that were made with it, in this case on the streets of Miami.
 The artist here told me he was from elsewhere but I can't recall his name or those details any more.
 Or maybe I'm just being misguided by the tee-shirt.

 Photos can trick memory as much as assist it.